 Brain Awareness Week is the global campaign to foster public enthusiasm and support for brain science.
-Every March, partners host imaginative activities in their communities that share the wonders of the brain and the impact brain science has on our everyday lives.
+Every March, participants host imaginative activities in their communities that share the wonders of the brain, and the impact brain science has on our everyday lives.

-Brain Awareness Week partners include colleges and universities, hospitals, medical research facilities, K-12 schools, advocacy groups, outreach organizations, professional associations, government agencies, corporations, and more.
-View the Partner List to see who’s involved, and visit Become a Partner to register.
+Event organizers include colleges and universities, hospitals, medical research facilities, K-12 schools, advocacy groups, outreach organizations, professional associations, government agencies, corporations, and more.

 What types of events are held?